Post-Traumatic Stress Disorder (PTSD) and Trauma in Adults

 You also may practice different ways to relax when you're having a stressful memory.
 Breathing exercises are sometimes used for this.

-Eye movement desensitization and reprocessing (EMDR) is a fairly new therapy for PTSD, and there are controversies around its use.
+Eye movement desensitization and reprocessing (EMDR) is a fairly new therapy for PTSD.

 While talking about your memories, you'll focus on distractions like eye movements, hand taps, and sounds.
 For example, your therapist will move his or her hand near your face, and you'll follow this movement with your eyes.